Spielberg ‘West Side Story’ debuts weakly with $10.5M

 But “West Side Story” faced a challenging marketplace for both adult-driven releases and musicals.
 Audiences have steadily returned to multiplexes in the second year of the pandemic, but older moviegoers, who made up the bulk of ticket-buyers for Spielberg’s latest, have been among the slowest to return.

 Musicals, too, have struggled to catch on in theaters.
-Lin-Manuel Miranda’s “In the Heights” launched with $11 million in Junebut the Warner Bros. release simultaneously streamed on HBO Max.
-The critically panned “Dear Evan Hanson,” from Universal,debuted with $7.4 million in September.
+Lin-Manuel Miranda’s “In the Heights” launched with $11 million in June but the Warner Bros. release simultaneously streamed on HBO Max.
+The critically panned “Dear Evan Hansen,” from Universal, debuted with $7.4 million in September.

 But this was Spielberg.
 If anyone could reignite moviegoing, the thinking went, it was him.
 Surely, one of the movies’ dazzling craftsmen, a director synonymous with box office, could spark a fuller revival in theaters.
 “West Side Story,” too, is among the most beloved musicals.
 The 1961 film, directed by Jerome Robbins and Robert Wise, made $43.7 million (or about $400 million adjusted for inflation) and won 10 Oscars, including best picture.